 Also, adhere to the 3-2-1 rule.
 Keep 3 copies, in two different formats and at least 1 offsite.
 Make sure nobody can access these backups and that they are encrypted.

 Most Cloud solutions offer encryption during transit but, encrypting data at rest is just as important.
 The best practice is to utilise a blanket approach and encrypt all data and devices at all times.
 As a minimum, your organisation should be using SHA128 encryption, but we highly recommend configuring SHA256 encryption for added security and future interoperability.

 There are just a few of the advantages of storing data in the cloud and there are many more steps you will need to take achieve a high level of Cloud Data Security.
 And no single step will guarantee security.
 However, by following the industry best practices in this guide, you can help protect your business from the growing threat of a data breach.

 If you enjoyed this post about Securing Your Data in the Cloud, why not sign up below to receive the rest of the series “INSIGHT: The Technical Director’s Perspective” straight to your inbox.
-Get more actionable advice and hands-on experience once a week, directly in the body of each email.
+Get more actionable advice and hands-on experience directly in the body of each email.